-Can I Open Files from the Newest Version of SOLIDWORKS in a Previous Version?
+Can I open files from the newest version of SOLIDWORKS into a previous version?

 Although we can’t open future drawings in an earlier version of SOLIDWORKS, we can create drawings with future models.
 We can create a drawing of an assembly that includes future version and current version components.
 The same rules for assemblies apply here, where we can’t use commands that require the FeatureManager information (like Model Items), but we can still insert Smart Dimensions or other annotations.